conoverm/webpack-starter/Readme.md

   └── vue-style-loader@4.1.2
 ```

-`vue-style-laoder` is part of the `vue-loader` package, we don't have to explicitly list it in our project.
+`vue-style-loader` is part of the `vue-loader` package, we don't have to explicitly list it in our project.
 It's the Vue team's fork of `style-loader`.

 ```
 $ npm i -D css-loader